Lucas-GCamargo/Lucas-GCamargo/README.md

 ## 🌏 The Bigger Picture

-Ten years ago I relocated to Australia with a clear objective: to upskill, expand my global perspective, and position myself at the frontier of technology.
-The market was evolving rapidly — AI, data infrastructure, and cybersecurity were no longer optional specialisations, they were becoming the foundation of every competitive business.
+Earlier in my career, I was São Paulo State Manager in Brazil, leading large-scale operations for some of the world's most recognised brands.
+More than a decade ago, I made a deliberate decision: I relocated to Australia to upskill, expand my global perspective, and position myself at the frontier of technology.
+The market was evolving rapidly — AI, data infrastructure, and cybersecurity were no longer optional specialisations - they were becoming the foundation of every competitive business.
 I responded by committing fully: studying, building, and earning my qualifications here in Australia.

 That same drive — the willingness to challenge myself, adapt to new environments, and build from the ground up — is exactly what I bring to every technical system I design.